responsibleproblemsolving/energy-usage/README.md

 # returns 102,334,155
 ```
 It will return the value of your function, while also printing out the energy usage report on the command line.
-If the keyword argument `pdf` is set to `True`, then a pdf report will also be generated, alongside the command-line
+If the keyword argument `pdf` is set to `True`, then a PDF report will also be generated, alongside the command-line
 utility.

 ### Energy Report